Create a Fund

-Presented by Barbara A. Senich, SON Foundation Board of Directors, March 12, 2008
+Presented by Barbara A. Senich, donor and former member of the SON Foundation Board of Directors

 While many of us respond to the annual requests for support for the School of Nursing, the thought of contributing to the School of Nursing to establish a fund probably never crosses most people’s mind.
 Those things are for the truly wealthy, of course.
 Or are they?